spool-labs/tapedrive-improvement-entities/README.md

 | 002 | Updatable Tapes and Finalization Semantics | Draft |
 | 003 | Slot Number Linked List for Tape Write Ordering | Draft |
 | 004 | Segment Rent Paid in TAPE | Draft |

+## Contributing

+If you would like to suggest a protocol improvement, join us in the TAPEDRIVE [discord](https://discord.gg/dVa9TWA45X).